Zeevik98/SecuritySwissKnife4Cloud/AWS/Incident-Response/Lambda-Functions/Containment_Readme.md

 2.KMS policy to allow encryption\decryption actions(HAve to have according to best practice) 3.CloudWatch policy for metrics and logs(Or any other alternative solution used in your organisation)

+Also create an osilation Security group and use it ID

 Variable list:
 ENVIRONMENT_VARIABLES = {
     'INVESTIGATION_LAMBDA_ARN': 'arn:aws:lambda:region:account:function:investigation-lambda',